christophebe/julius-gpt/readme.md

 This information is managed by different plugins, such as Yoast SEO.
 You can code a plugin for this.

-An plugin example for Yoast can be found in this directory: [julius-wp-plugin](./examples/julius-wp-plugin) You can create a zip and install it with the Wordpress dashboard.
+An plugin example for Yoast can be found in this directory: [julius-wp-plugin](./examples/julius-wp-plugin) You can create a zip and install it from the Wordpress dashboard.

 You can code something similar for other SEO plugins.